stelcodes/nuzzle/README.md

   :nuzzle/tags #{:rust}
   ;; The optional :nuzzle/draft? key tells Nuzzle which pages are drafts :nuzzle/draft? true
-  ;; The optional :rss key tells Nuzzle to include the page in the RSS XML file :nuzzle/rss? true}
+  ;; The optional :feed? key tells Nuzzle to include the page in the Atom feed XML file :nuzzle/feed? true}

  [:blog-posts :clojure-on-fedora]
  {:nuzzle/title "How to Install Clojure on Fedora"